 It would be a phrase I’d come to hear a lot.

 “We have a situation,” Stephen says, voice terse and overly loud, as if he is pressing his mouth against the microphone and cupping his hand around the bottom of the phone.
 Now that I am more awake, I notice the roar of rainfall in the background.
 It’s still raining here too, clattering against my bedroom windows and humming over the tin roof above as it has all night, broken only by an occasional crack or roll of thunder.
 The storm kept me awake until around 3 AM.

 One hour of sleep.

-I tried not to think about it.
+I try not to think about it.

 “Stephen, where are you?”

 “I hate to do this to you right now, Lee, but I need a favor.”
-He sounded strained but firm.
+He sounds strained but firm.
 “There’s someone I need you to question about the wildfire.
 We think it was arson.”

 “She’ll be waiting for you at the station.”